 - Reviewers: Peer reviewers are assigned to their topics of expertise and their reviews will serve as a recommendation to the committee.

 4. Have clear instructions for submission

 It will dramatically reduce queries if there are clearly defined instructions for abstract submission on your conference website.
 It could also reduce the number of times amendments are requested by the organising committee.

 5. Assign reviewers based on their expertise

-This will make it easier and faster for them to review as they would not have to research topics.
-Also very important not to overload reviewers with too many abstracts to review – reduce the number of reviews required if this is an issue.
+It could be easier for reviewers to review abstracts in their field of expertise as they will not have to research topics.
+It is also very important not to overload reviewers with too many abstracts to review.
+Rather reduce the number of reviews required if this is an issue.